virtusize/mockups/README.md

 - Standalone
 - Mostly static
 - Frontend only: HTML, CSS and jQuery
-- Only start, compare and wardrobe view
+- Only compare view and purchase history view
 - Focus on flow and interaction
 - Going old-school: mostly images in the design, no fancy CSS

+## Mockup structure for widget v5

+- Mostly standalone
+- Mostly static
+- Frontend only: HTML, LESS/CSS and jQuery
+- Only start, compare and wardrobe panels
+- Focus on flow and interaction
+- No JavaScript, but production level CSS/LESS
+- To set up dependencies to the frontend styles, do this:
+    - check out feature/v5-styles branch
+    - cd v5
-- To make it work checkout feature/v5-styles branch and create links to frontend assets like this: cd v5 ln -s [path to frontend]/src/core/styles ./assets/core ln -s [path to frontend]/src/widget/styles ./assets/less
+    - ln -s [path to frontend]/src/core/styles ./assets/core
+    - ln -s [path to frontend]/src/widget/styles ./assets/less

 ## Mockup structure for vector rendering